ANIKET-RAJ/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-It includes the work done in order to learn NLP
+This repo contains the work done in order to learn NLP
+# Getting started
+Includes parsing of HTML using BeautifulSoup and calculating frequency of tokens.
+Credits : NLP Tutorial Using Python NLTK by Seco Max